4 shows with 1 badge to reunite manufacturing | ExBulletin

 The PPMA show will take place on September 28-30, 2021 in Birmingham, NEC, at the same location as Rapid News Groups Interplas, Med-Tech Innovation Expo and TCT 3 Sixty.
 Almost two years later, the union will reunite the manufacturing industry in person. , There are endless opportunities.

-Duncan Wood, CEO of Rapid Newsgroup and organizer of Interplas, TCT 3Sixty and Med-Tech Innovation Expo, said: By giving visitors access to all four events with a single badge, you can see a wide range of manufacturing innovations in one place, along with a world-class multi-level conference program.
+Organizers of Duncan Wood, Interplas, TCT 3Sixty and Med-Tech Innovation Expo, CEOs of Rapid NewsGroup, commented: By giving visitors access to all four events with a single badge, you can see a wide range of manufacturing innovations in one place, along with a world-class multi-level conference program.

 Thousands of visitors have registered to attend, demonstrating that the manufacturing industry is missing out on opportunities to interact in a live environment.
 We look forward to introducing more than 1,000 exhibitors in the five halls.
 1,000 reasons to come and join us! “

-David Harrison, Chief Operating Officer of PPMA, the organizer of the PPMA show, said: September is very necessary.
+David Harrison, Chief Operating Officer of PPMA Ltd, the organizer of the PPMA show, said: September is very necessary.
 We look forward to reopening the door to the show and creating space for innovation, technology, business and conversation to flourish!

+Read more: TCT 3Sixty Preview: 360 degree view of the journey with 3D printing

 Both PPMA and Rapid News Group are working to create a platform for manufacturing to thrive and evolve, giving them the opportunity to work closely with NEC and event industry groups to build networks, learning, and valuable connections.
-We are developing CovidSecure guidelines to provide you with safety.
+We are developing COVID secure guidelines to provide safely.

 Show content:

-The PPMA Show is one of the UK’s leading events for processing and packaging mechanical, robotics and industrial vision.
+The PPMA Show is a major UK event on mechanical, robotics and industrial vision processing and packaging.
 Interplas is the number one plastic show in the UK.
-TCT 3Sixty is an event for 3D printing and layered modeling.
-Med-Tech Innovation Expo is the UK’s leading medical design and manufacturing technology event.
+TCT3Sixty is an event for 3D printing and layered modeling.
+Med-Tech Innovation Expo is the UK’s leading medical design and manufacturing company.Technology event

 This quartet show means creating a compelling and useful experience for the participants.
 In short, the event offers greater commercial opportunities for suppliers and businesses, both short-term and long-term, to mean better-educated future buyers.

-Registration is accepted, so get your free visitor badge from our website.
+Registration is accepted, so get your free visitor badge from the show’s website above.

 Sources